 - Consists of three main ingredients: lactic acid (assists in the exfoliation of the skin), salicylic acid (aids in penetration), and resorcinol (assists in the treatment of acne)

 - A synergy of effective acids that penetrates uniformly to help reduce the appearance of pigmented irregularities.

 - Recommended for: aging, sun damaged, hyper pigmented and acne-prone skin.

 - Provides an effective way to achieve skin sloughing

-- Leave-on, anhydrous Retinol and Vitamin C formula designed to be used as either a stand-alone treatment or to intensify another glo therapuetics chemical exfoliant
+- Could be used as either a stand-alone treatment or to intensify another glo therapuetics chemical exfoliant

 Schedule your Chemical Peel appointment online at www.skinstudioboston.com

 Let’s peel away the dead skin and give your skin a new life!